elabftw/elabdoc/doc/install-drop.rst

 Install in the cloud
 ====================

 Some people make you pay to have a 'cloud service'.
-What I'm providing here is a very simple way to install eLabFTW on your own server (drop), cutting the middleman.
+What I'm providing here is a very simple way to install eLabFTW on your own server in the cloud, cutting the middleman.

 This way you get to keep total control over your data.
 It will cost you less than 5$ a month.
 No setup fee, no annual licence, no overpriced features, welcome to open source software ;)